theabrm/gotoxy.h/README.md

 # gotoxy.h
-A Visual C++ reimplementation of the good-old fashioned gotoxy function from early C++ libraries using windows.h
+An MSVC reimplementation of the good-old fashioned gotoxy function from early C++ libraries using windows.h